tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

 - If you are using binding (bound services), you do not need to implement `onStartCommand(...)`

 **Important Note**
 - By default, a service runs on the main thread.
 - move long tasks to a seperate thread (like HandlerThread or Coroutines or an ExecutorService) to avoid ANR (Application Not Responding) errors.

 **Example Use cases**
 - Foreground Service - Music app playing songs with a visible notifications.
 - Background Service - Periodically uploading logs or files.
 - Bound Service - Weather app fetching current temperature on Demand.

-### Assignment
+***Please complete Assignment 7***
-- Create an app that streams music from internet (just one working link is sufficient) using Foreground Services.
-- Try out the following code for bound services

-Define a **bound service** that returns the **current time**
-Create a **Compose UI** that binds to the service and fetches data
+Define a **bound service** that returns the **current time** Create a **Compose UI** that binds to the service and fetches data

 ---